 In this article, we will explore some of the most important technological advances that took place during World War One.

-Rifles were the most important infantry weapons of World War One.
+Rifles were an important infantry weapon of World War One.
 These weapons allowed for accurate, long-range fire that could decimate enemy forces.

 In particular, the British Lee-Enfield rifle was one of the most popular rifles used during the war, and it was capable of firing up to 20 rounds per minute.